Hemp has been the subject of controversy in the United States for the last century, but before that, it was an agricultural staple.

 In June of 2018, the FDA approved Epidiolex.
 This potent CBD product is indicated for Dravet syndrome and Lennox–Gastaut syndrome, both of which are severe and hard-to-treat forms of epilepsy.

 As a result, the DEA rescheduled some cannabidiol products so that the drug could be brought to market.
-Essentially, the agency’s current policy lists all cannabis extracts as Schedule I, except for CBD products that have FDA approval.
-These were recategorized as Schedule V. And that means that, as of this writing, Epidiolex is the only CBD product with that status.
+Essentially, the agency’s policy listed all cannabis extracts as Schedule I, except for CBD products that had FDA approval.
+These were recategorized as Schedule V.

 What’s next for hemp in the US?